Back to: ECONOMICS, FINANCE, & ACCOUNTING

 A Little More on What is a Capital Market Line (CML)

-The equation for Capital Market Line
+The equation for the CML is:

 Most people confuse the security market line (SML) with the capital market line (CML).
 We derive the security line from the capital market line.
 CML shows a specific portfolio’s rates of return while the SML represents a market risk as well as given time’s return.
 It also shows individual assets’ expected returns.